George Rawling Evans

 April 30, 1969 - January 11, 2023

 Everyone should be lucky enough to have a friend like George Evans.
-I’ve been fortunate to call him a friend for two-thirds of my life.
+I’ve been fortunate to call him a friend for more than two-thirds of my life.

-I met George in August of 1987 at the beginning of our freshman year at the University of South Carolina.
-We were pledge brothers in our fraternity.
-One of the requirements of being a pledge was learning the full name and hometown of every member.
-I realized pretty quickly that it was likely that George Rawling Evans from Charleston, SC was going to be a life-long friend.
+We met in August 1987 at the start of our freshman year at the University of South Carolina, where we were pledge brothers in the same fraternity.
+One of the early requirements was learning every member’s full name and hometown.
+It didn’t take long for me to realize that George Rawling Evans of Charleston, South Carolina, was someone who would be a lifelong friend.

-George had a quick mind that enabled him to find comedy or irony in almost any situation and he had an easy and infectious laugh.
-From making fun of our middle names during those first few weeks of school (“all right, Francis!”), to hatching an ill-conceived plan for euthanizing a hypoglycemic hamster during our senior year (don’t ask!), we spent a lot of time laughing.
+George had a quick mind and could find comedy or irony in almost any situation.
+His laugh was easy and infectious.
+From joking about our middle names during those first weeks of college (“All right, Francis!”) to hatching an ill-conceived plan to euthanize a terminally ill, hypoglycemic hamster our senior year (don’t ask!), we spent a lot of time laughing.

-George was extraordinarily kind, and despite his considerable intellect and many talents, he was completely devoid of pretension.
-George was also a huge music fan.
-During our sophomore year, he insisted we go see some solo acoustic act I’d never heard of at a small club near campus; I’ve been a John Prine fan ever since.
+Despite his intelligence and many talents, George was unfailingly kind and utterly without pretension.
+He was also a passionate music fan.
+During our sophomore year, he insisted we go hear some solo acoustic act I’d never heard of at a small club near campus.
+I’ve been a John Prine fan ever since.

-We worked as pages together in the Lieutenant Governor’s office our senior year.
-When not in class or working, we’d put some big mid-80s stereo speakers in the front windows of our house on Gladden Street, blast some R.E.M., Willie Nelson, John Prine (or someone else our neighbors probably didn’t want to hear in the middle of the afternoon), and spend countless hours playing catch with a football or baseball.
-Along with our other roommate, Tee Miller, we’d watch hours (and hours) of Andy Griffith reruns.
-When it was time to eat, we’d occasionally adhere to our novel (though now fully discredited) ALL-carb diet.
+In our senior year, we worked as pages in the Lieutenant Governor’s office.
+When we weren’t in class or at work, we’d drag some giant mid-’80s stereo speakers to the front windows of our house on Gladden Street, blast R.E.M., Willie Nelson, or John Prine — artists our neighbors probably didn’t want to hear mid-afternoon — and throw a football or baseball around in the street.
+Along with our roommate Tee Miller, we’d watch Andy Griffith reruns and Atlanta Braves games.
+And when it was time to eat, we occasionally stuck to our novel (though now fully discredited) all-carb diet.

-My thoughts are with Laura, Caroline, and his parents, Shay and George.
-I’ll be supporting Joe Riley‘s fundraising on Geo’s behalf for LLS and look forward to being helpful in any way I can in the weeks, months, and years ahead.
+My heart goes out to Laura, Caroline, and his parents, Shay and George.
+I’ll be supporting Joe Riley’s fundraising for LLS in George’s honor and look forward to helping however I can in the weeks, months, and years to come.

 Rest in peace, George.